 In spite of two centuries of human settlement, there are still important natural areas left.
 These include old forets, wetlands, rock barrens, and alvars.
 There are also distinctive southern species including Five-lined Skinks, Gray Ratsnakes and Southern Flying Squirrels.
 Shagbark Hickories have crept as far north as some rocky south-facing hillsides, while a stand of Hackberry trees clings to the limestone cliffs along the rapids in Carleton Place.
 A list of 30 of the most important natural areas, including habitat for species-at-risk, is here.

 This page is intended to provide residents with an introduction to the natural environment of the county and to encourage the protection of important natural areas.
 It is also a guide for visitors who wish to explore the natural environment.
 Below are sources of information on the ecology of Lanark County, including a guide to our priority natural areas, which I call the thirty Green Gems.

 My Resources on Lanark County

 A video introduction to the natural environment of Lanark County.
-I invite you to sit back and enjoy this one hour video recording about the natural environment of the county.
+I invite you to sit back and enjoy this one-hour video recording about the natural environment of the county.
 If you teach biology or ecology in a local school, you may wish to share this with your class.

 30 Green Gems

-The thirty green gems of Lanark County: priority areas for protection.
+The thirty Green Gems of Lanark County: priority areas for protection.

-Coexisiting with wetlands and forests: How Much Habitat is Enough?
+Living with wetlands and forests: How Much Habitat is Enough?